a11y-spec/Artesium-Project-OS/README.md

         * video: the VGA driver
 * **user**
-  There are quite a few user programs so that you can actually do something with Escape ;) The most important ones are:
+  There are quite a few user programs so that you can actually do something with Artesium ;) The most important ones are:
     * mount: creates a filesystem device and binds it to a path.
     * bind: binds an existing filesystem device to a different path.
-    * dynlink: the dynamic linker of Escape that is started by the kernel, if the requested application is dynamically linked.
+    * dynlink: the dynamic linker of Artesium that is started by the kernel, if the requested application is dynamically linked.
 It receives the fd for the executable, loads all dependencies, does the relocation and initialization and finally jumps to the application.